jhyle/solar-instrcnt-plugin/README.md

-# Sonarqube Plugin: Number of Reachable Instructions (NORI)
+# Sonarqube Plugin: Number of Executed Instructions

-This plugin for Sonarqube counts the number of reachable instructions of a java program starting from one ore more entry points.
-This is achived by a static data flow analysis on the programs flow graph via Soot.
+This plugin for Sonarqube counts the number of executed instructions of a java program starting from one ore more entry points.
+This is achived by a static flow analysis on the programs execution graph via Soot.

 ## Installation